wp-cli/wp-cli-dev/README.md

 Want to contribute a new feature?
 Please first [open a new issue](https://github.com/wp-cli/wp-cli-dev/issues/new) to discuss whether the feature is a good fit for the project.

-Once you've decided to commit the time to see your pull request through, [please follow our guidelines for creating a pull request](https://make.wordpress.org/cli/handbook/pull-requests/) to make sure it's a pleasant experience.
+Once you've decided to commit the time to seeing your pull request through, [please follow our guidelines for creating a pull request](https://make.wordpress.org/cli/handbook/pull-requests/) to make sure it's a pleasant experience.
 See "[Setting up](https://make.wordpress.org/cli/handbook/pull-requests/#setting-up)" for details specific to working on this package locally.

 ## Support